Why purpose matters

 Identifying and evangelizing your company’s ‘Why’ is at the core of marketing in the 21st century.
 Why are you in business?
 Why are you worth buying from?
 Why are you worth working for?
 Today’s ‘why’ needs to go beyond revenue projections and stock prices.
 It needs to be relevant, significant, and most importantly, authentic.

 Your company’s Why – its brand promise and articulated story – is what separates you from the pack.
-And as people are becoming increasingly sensitive to whom their dollars are going, purpose matters.
+And as people are becoming increasingly sensitive to whom their dollars are going to, purpose matters.

 The business case